Skip to main content

 Meanwhile, Sears was replaced by Dick’s Sporting Goods, with Dave & Buster’s joining soon after in an expanded entertainment wing.

-Vintage Faire Mall today: resilient and reimagined
+Legacy of Vintage Faire Mall

 Vintage Faire Mall continues to serve as a dynamic space that balances retail, dining, and entertainment.
 With nearly 100 active stores, a mix of national brands and local gems, and a legacy that continues to evolve, it remains one of Modesto’s most iconic destinations.

 From its winery-inspired beginnings to its evolution into a modern lifestyle center, Vintage Faire Mall remains a community staple.
-It’s where locals have shopped for generations, celebrated milestones, and embraced change—all under one iconic roof.
+It’s where locals have shopped for generations, celebrated milestones, and embraced change—all under one roof.

-Related posts
+Related post

 Comments